 They can prescribe medications, interpret laboratory and diagnostic tests and order medical devices.
 Certified nurse-midwives can also repair vaginal tears, insert contraceptive devices and perform screening for gynecologic cancers.

-Certified nurse-midwives try to help mothers have as natural a childbirth as possible, but they also carefully watch laboring mothers and help women decide on pain relief measures.
+Certified nurse-midwives try to help mothers have as natural a childbirth as possible.
+Still, they also carefully watch laboring mothers and help women decide on pain relief measures.
 If a woman needs medical pain relief, certified nurse midwives can and will act on that desire.
 Midwives are experts in helping women cope with labor pain.

 Additionally, they may also treat male partners for sexually transmitted diseases and care for healthy newborns during the first 28 days of life.
 Certified nurse-midwives practice in many different settings: community health centers, traveling clinics, free-standing birth centers, homes and hospitals.